ameseee/kwk-curriculum-site/web-app/lessons/flexbox/index.md

 ## Direction

-Another CSS property with Flexbox is `direction`.
+Another CSS property with Flexbox is `flex-direction`.
 This property takes one of four values:

 - `row` (default): left-to-right
 - `row-reverse`: opposite of row (right-to-left)